kwonus/AVBible/Help/README.md

 **RESETTING COMMAND HISTORY**

-The @history command can be used to delete <u>all</u> command history.
+The @delete command can be used to remove <u>all</u> command history.

-To clear all command history:
+To remove all command history:

-@history -reset
+@delete -history -all

-Date [less-than / greater-than] parameters can limit the reset command.
-Alternatively, Id [less-than / greater-than] parameters can limit the reset command.
+FROM / UNTIL parameters can limit the scope of the @delete command.

 ### Control Settings & additional related commands